$\beta$-coalescents and stable Galton-Watson trees: Introduction

 \subsection{Number of blocks in the last coalescence event}

-Using the pruning of GW tree conditioned to have an infinite number of leaves (which is very close to Kesten result on GW tree conditionally on the non extinction) we get the asymptotic of the number $B_n$ of blocks involved is the last coalescence event of $\Pi^{[n]}$.
+On the other hand, we can use results on GW trees conditioned to have an infinite number of leaves (which is very close to Kesten's result on GW tree conditionally on the non extinction, see \cite{ck:rncpccgwta} Theorem 3.1 or \cite{ad:llcgwtisc} Proposition 4.6) to get asymptotics on the number $B_n$ of blocks involved is the last coalescence event of $\Pi^{[n]}$.

 The proof of the following Proposition is given in Section \ref{sec:proof-bn}. \begin{prop} Let $\alpha=1/\gamma\in [1/2,1)$.
 We have the following convergence in distribution:

 with the distribution of $B$ given by its generating function $\varphi_\alpha(r)=\E\left[r^B\right]$, with for $r\in [0,1]$: